What Are the American Express Chargeback Time Limits for Merchants & Cardmembers?

-In the case of an inquiry, Amex is essentially asking you to explain the customer’s complaint from your perspective.
-You give them the details they need to confirm or deny the dispute.
-If you receive an actual chargeback, it is your responsibility to mount a defense, providing evidence to demonstrate the actual transaction was valid and that the chargeback was inappropriate.
+In the case of an inquiry, Amex is simply asking the merchant to explain the customer’s complaint from their perspective.
+Sellers must provide the details Amex needs to confirm or deny the cardholder’s story.
+If they receive an actual chargeback, though, it’s their responsibility to mount a defense.
+The merchant has to provide evidence to demonstrate the transaction was valid and that the chargeback was inappropriate.

 Amex Chargeback Time Limits: Cardholders

-This still gives consumers a considerably larger window for instigating a dispute.
-However, there is now a limit on how long they can wait.
-Also, cardmembers are restricted to just two disputes per charge, in most cases.
-That means you will not have to repeatedly reply to the same dispute.
+Still, this gives consumers a considerable window for instigating a dispute.
+To offset this, cardmembers are restricted to just two disputes per transaction, in most cases.
+That means merchants will not have to repeatedly reply to the same dispute.